 Fired After Being Hurt at Work

 If you experience certain work-related injuries, under California law, your employer or their insurer may be required to provide you with workers’ compensation benefits.
 Unfortunately, not all employers deal with work-related injuries in the proper manner, and some may attempt to retaliate against an injured worker by terminating his or her employment.
-At the Law Office of Joseph Richards, our Orange County workers’ compensation lawyers have the knowledge of California workers’ compensation law needed to guide injured workers through the process of pursuing benefits, and we can help injured workers deal with certain obstacles to recovery of benefits.
+At Law Office of Joseph Richards, P.C., our Orange County workers’ compensation lawyers have the knowledge of California workers’ compensation law needed to guide injured workers through the process of pursuing benefits, and we can help injured workers deal with certain obstacles to recovery of benefits.
 We can also assist workers with bringing employment-related claims when they have been fired after being hurt at work.Bringing a Claim for Retaliatory Termination

 California is an at-will employment state, which means that an employee can be terminated at any time for any non-discriminatory reason, unless the termination falls under one of the statutory or common-law exceptions prohibiting termination.
 One exception to the at-will employment rule is found in the California Labor Code, which essentially prohibits an employer from terminating an employee for filing a workers’ compensation claim.
 Employers are also essentially prohibited from terminating an employee for testifying at the workers’ compensation hearing of a co-worker.